-Evidence-based counseling & psychotherapy for adolescents & adults
+Evidence-based counseling & psychotherapy for adults, children & adolescents

 Our professional therapists offer a variety of evidence-based treatments in keeping with the highest standards of practice.
-Depending on our clients’ needs, we select and apply various psychotherapies that have strong scientific evidence supporting their effectiveness.
-For individual clients, our treatments primarily incorporate cognitive behavioral therapy (CBT), attachment-based therapies, and psychodynamic psychotherapy.
+Depending on treatment needs, we select and apply various psychotherapies that have strong scientific evidence supporting their effectiveness.
+For individual clients, our treatments commonly incorporate Cognitive Behavioral Therapy (CBT), attachment-based therapies, Eye-Movement Desensitization and Reprocessing (EMDR), Cognitive Processing Therapy (CPT), and psychodynamic psychotherapy.

 Cognitive-Behavioral Therapy (CBT)